rseuster/PiDAQ/README.md

 11049,-1.836,6.195,-9.082,-1.302,-0.361,-0.249,18.441,0,0,0,0
 ```
 The first four lines repeat the current content of the configuration file, the order
 might be different though.
-The fifth line describes the data which follows.
+The fifth line describes the data which is as follows.

 | variablename | comment |